ksandom/achel/packages-available/Cache/docs/readme.md

 * Events.cache.json - Registrations for events (eg using --registerForEvent).
 This is one less reason Features need to be processed at startup.
 * Features.cache.json - A catalog of all features and where to load them from when needed.
 * FeatureAliases.cache.json - This is almost obsolete due to Features.cache.json.
 It will be removed in a future version.
 * FileListCache.cache.json - Every time a file list is requested, and achel doesn't already know about it, it's added here.
 This is a massive performance boost, but comes at the cost of not detecting new or removed Features/Macros.
-If you are developing new features, `manageAchel cacheClear` will be your friend.
+If you are developing new features, `achelctl cacheClear` will be your friend.
 * MacroListCache.cache.json - This is almost obsolete due to Features.cache.json.
 It will be removed in a future version.
 * Tags.cache.json - A list of tags and what features they match against.